dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 <img src= "https://github.com/dylanviyar/Google-Analytics-Case-Study/assets/81194849/b4855f19-a638-4565-b041-1d07ecf973e4" width="180">

-We retrieve 33 distinct Ids, three more than the expected 30, we need to express this to our stakeholders, primarly the other members of the data analysis team
+We retrieve 33 distinct ids, three more than the expected 30, we need to express this to our stakeholders, primarily the other members of the data analysis team

 - The following query checks the entire table to see if there are any duplicate rows: